 Signing up for a co-branded Southwest Credit Card makes you a Chase customer, thus any issues you have with your card will go through the megabank.
 Fortunately, Chase appears to have solid customer service chops.
 J.D.
-Power gave it the fourth spot (out of 11) in its 2019 Credit Card Satisfaction Study, which considered the opinions of 24,000 credit card customers around the U.S. Chase scored 807 out of 1,000 points.
-The industry average was 806.
+Power gave it the No. 4 spot (out of 11) in its 2021 U.S. Credit Card Satisfaction Study.
+Chase scored 807 out of 1,000 points.
+The industry average was 809.

 Otherwise, expect the usual customer service offered by a big bank—a smartphone app, online account access, and multiple ways to contact a customer service agent.
-It also provides a free TransUnion VantageScore credit score if you sign up for the bank’s Credit Journey credit monitoring program.
+It also provides free credit score reporting if you sign up for the bank’s Credit Journey credit monitoring program.

 Southwest Rapid Rewards Priority Credit Card’s Fees